 The winner for bestest character transformation goes to Elsa Martinelli!
 She began this story as a sheltered, emotionally abused, scared, and incredibly self-conscious young woman.
 She’s like a nervous turtle hiding in a shell, wanting to leave, but not really knowing how.
 She has a difficult time finding her voice in the beginning.

-By the end of this story we see a strong, fearless woman ready to take on the world during an impossible time.
+By the end of this story, we see a strong, fearless woman ready to take on the world during an impossible time.
 It’s inspiring to see Elsa become this warrior mother.
-She will do anything for her kids, not matter the cost to her.
+She will do anything for her kids, no matter the cost to her.